-The audit committee submits a proposal to the board of directors concerning the selection, appointment and re-election of the statutory auditor as well as the conditions of its appointment.
-The board of directors submits a proposal for the approval of the shareholders.
+The audit committee submits a proposal to the board of directors concerning the selection, appointment and reelection of the statutory auditor as well as the conditions of its appointment.
+The board of directors then submits its proposal to the shareholders for approval.

-The Company's general meeting approves the appointment of the statutory auditor, which will be responsible for carrying out the control functions in accordance with the applicable legal provisions.

-The statutory auditor must be approved by the Financial Services and Markets Authority (FSMA).
+The general meeting of shareholders approves the appointment of the statutory auditor, which will be responsible for carrying out the control functions in accordance with the applicable legal provisions.
+The statutory auditor must be approved by the FSMA.